 20 `Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.
 (Revelation 3:20)

 17 The Spirit and the bride say, “Come.”
 And let the one who hears say, “Come.”
 And let the one who is thirsty come; let the one who wishes take the water of life without cost.
 (Revelation 22:17)

-The Scriptures are clear that Jesus came to give His life for the world, anyone, the ungodly, sinners, and He invites all to come to Him.
+The Bible teaches that Jesus came to give His life for the world, anyone, the ungodly, sinners, and He invites all to come to Him.
+Therefore the doctrine of Limited Atonement is not true according to what the Bible teaches, and when properly examined it is false.
 This is an overall examination showing that the Scriptures are clear that the work of the cross is available for anyone.
-The doctrine of Limited Atonement is unbiblical in it’s teaching that Jesus came only to give His life for certain people, an elect chosen without anyone having to make a choice in their life.
+The doctrine of Limited Atonement is unbiblical in it’s teaching that Jesus came only to give His life for certain people, people being chosen without having to make a choice in their life.
 If you have any questions please let us know and we will do our best to give you a Biblical answer.